Dyuuz/ChatAPI/README.md

 2. The server authenticates the credentials:

-If valid, a token is generated (or retrieved if it already exists).
+If valid, a token is generated (or generates new token if it already exists) for account security.

 The token is returned to the user.

-The user can use this token for authenticated API calls.
+The user can use this token for authenticated API calls like sending chat requests.

 If invalid, an error message is returned.